tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/基础服务/快直播服务费用_intl_en.md

 ### Bill-by-traffic

 #### Pricing
-We bill traffic outside the Chinese mainland by region on a daily basis and adopt a tiered pricing approach.
+LEB traffic outside the Chinese mainland is billed by region on a daily basis, and is based on tiered pricing.
 See below for the pricing tiers:

 <table>
 <thead>